lizij/LearningNotes/Algorithm/RecursionDP.md

 Disassemble a big problem into several smaller-scale same type of the problem

+Recursion is only a way to use stack.
+If the coder manipulates the stack manually, all recursions ways can be changed to no-recursion ways.

 > Recursion may contains a lot of replicate computing.
 Using memorization to solve this

 [More](https://en.wikipedia.org/wiki/Recursion)